How to Expertly Prepare to Impress During Your Next Interview

 An interview is a conversational opportunity for you to highlight the skills, experiences, and professional anecdotes that demonstrate you’re qualified for their specific opening.

-Ideally, you’ll have crafted story beats influenced by the job description, incorporating key words from the job description, that touches upon responsibilities and actions they’re looking for.
+Ideally, you’ll have crafted a strong deck of cards influenced by the job description, incorporating key words from the job description, that touches upon responsibilities and actions they’re looking for.
 You’re spelling it out (without literally spelling it out) that you’re a great fit for the role!